Create and deploy your Machine Learning Model with Amazon SageMaker

 Use this model on your Jetson Nano for inference.

-There are two ways to deploy the compiled model to the AI Vision Solution Kit:
+There are three ways to deploy the compiled model to the AI Vision Solution Kit:

-Make the compiled model (*.tar.gz file in S3) publicly available.
-For that select the model in S3 and go to Permissions.
+Make the compiled model (.tar.gz file in S3) publicly available.
+For that click the model name in S3 and edit the Access control list.
 Select Public Access Everyone and check Read object.
+Save changes

 Download the compiled model to your local PC and copy it to the Jetson Nano.
 If you are using Linux you can use the following command in a terminal: